FrancescoSTL/Site-Sonar-Dashboard/README.md

 ## Privacy Policy

-### Ultra-Lightbeam Privacy Summary
+### Site-Sonar Privacy Summary
-Ultra-Lightbeam is a browser extension currently supported in Firefox, Chrome, and Opera, which silently collects data about how ad's are performing in your browser.
-After collecting that data, it will be sent to Ultra-Lightbeam's server to aggregate (unless you opt out) and keep ad networks accountable through publicly accessible performance information on our [dashboard](http://ultra-lightbeam.com/dashboard) (hosted in this repo).
+Site-Sonar is a browser extension currently supported in Firefox, Chrome, and Opera, which silently collects data about how ad's are performing in your browser.
+After collecting that data, it will be sent to Site-Sonar's server to aggregate (unless you opt out) and keep ad networks accountable through publicly accessible performance information on our [dashboard](http://Site-Sonar.com/dashboard) (hosted in this repo).

 ### What you should know

-1. Upon installing Ultra-Lightbeam, data will be collected locally and stored in your browser.
-Unless you opt out, every 2 minutes, that data will be sent to Ultra-Lightbeam servers for aggregation and display on our public dashboard.
+1. Upon installing Site-Sonar, data will be collected locally and stored in your browser.
+Unless you opt out, every 2 minutes, that data will be sent to Site-Sonar servers for aggregation and display on our public dashboard.
-2. By default, data collected by Ultra-Lightbeam is sent to us.
+2. By default, data collected by Site-Sonar is sent to us.
 3. You can chose to opt out of sending any data to us.
-4. If you do contribute Ultra-Lightbeam data to us, your browser will send us your data in a manner which we believe minimizes your risk of being re-identified (you can see a list of the kind of data involved here).
+4. If you do contribute Site-Sonar data to us, your browser will send us your data in a manner which we believe minimizes your risk of being re-identified (you can see a list of the kind of data involved here).
 We will post your data along with data from others in an aggregated and open database.
 Opening this data can help users and researchers make more informed decisions based on the collective information.
-5. Uninstalling Lightbeam prevents collection of any further Ultra-Lightbeam data and will delete the data stored locally in your browser.
+5. Uninstalling Site-Sonar prevents collection of any further Site-Sonar data and will delete the data stored locally in your browser.

 ## FAQ

-### Will Ultra-Lightbeam track my browsing history?
+### Will Site-Sonar track my browsing history?
 Sort of.
-Once installed, Ultra-Lightbeam collects the host url of any website you browse that hosts ad content.
-Read more in our [Privacy Policy](https://github.com/FrancescoSTL/Ultra-Lightbeam#privacy-policy) or [Summary of Data Collection](https://github.com/FrancescoSTL/Ultra-Lightbeam#data-ultra-lightbeam-collects).
+Once installed, Site-Sonar collects the host url of any website you browse that hosts ad content.
+Read more in our [Privacy Policy](https://github.com/FrancescoSTL/Site-Sonar#privacy-policy) or [Summary of Data Collection](https://github.com/FrancescoSTL/Site-Sonar#data-Site-Sonar-collects).

 ### How can I contribute?
-Check out our installation instructions and then head to our Github Issues page for either the [Ultra-Lightbeam web extension](http://github.com/francescostl/ultra-lightbeam/issues) (this repo), or the [Ultra-Lightbeam Dashboard](http://github.com/francescostl/ultra-lightbeamdashboard/issues).
+Check out our installation instructions and then head to our Github Issues page for either the [Site-Sonar web extension](http://github.com/francescostl/Site-Sonar/issues) (this repo), or the [Site-Sonar Dashboard](http://github.com/francescostl/Site-Sonar-dashboard/issues).

 ### Who are you?
 A group of humans interested in making the internet a better place through a pragmatic approach to problems on the web.